 Dill also works very well with beets, mixed into rice or other grains, as well as in homemade salad dressings, sauces, and marinades.
 The flavor of dill begins to diminish when it is dried, so this is an herb that is best used fresh.
 If you are unable to use all of your dill before it begins to wilt, it usually holds up fairly well in the freezer.

-Fennel has mild diuretic properties, which is likely why it was used by some ancient cultures as a weight loss tonic.
+Fennel is believed by some to have mild diuretic properties.
 Fennel has its roots in Mediterranean cuisine where it has remained popular for many years.
 Fennel consists of a few different parts, all of which are used in cooking and are similar in flavor, but the bulb is used most commonly.

 All parts of the fennel plant have a refreshing, crisp, mildly sweet herbaceous flavor to them.
 The leaves and flowers (sometimes referred to as fronds) are commonly used as a flavorful salad garnish.
 Fennel seeds are found in a variety of spice blends such as Chinese five spice due to their ability to blend well with a variety of other flavors while offering a touch of sweetness.
-Fennel seeds can also be kept on hand and chewed as an all natural breath freshener.
+Fennel seeds are also sometimes chewed as an all-natural breath freshener.

 The bulb of the fennel plant is crisp and moist in texture.
 It is very similar to the texture of an apple, but a little bit harder and easier to work with when cutting and slicing.
 It is crisp and refreshing.
 It makes an excellent addition to salads, salsas, relishes, and could even be used as a sandwich topping.
 If a recipe that you’re working with could benefit from something refreshing and crisp, fennel could be just what you’re looking for.

-Fennel is a great herb for people who suffer from digestive issues.
-It reduces common gastric complains like gas and stomach cramping.
-Fennel is rich in vitamins and nutrients such as zinc, phosphorus, vitamin B, and vitamin K. The large number of vitamins found in fennel make it a great choice for those looking to improve bone health.
-Fennel is also believed to be wonderful for heart health due to the high levels of potassium.
-The high amounts of selenium found in fennel may point to fennel having significant immune system boosting properties.
+Fennel is a popular herb with people who are looking to support their digestive health.
+Herbalists sometimes use it for common gastric complaints like gas and stomach cramping.
+Fennel seems to be rich in vitamins and nutrients such as zinc, phosphorus, vitamin B, and vitamin K. The reportedly high amounts of selenium found in fennel may point to it having a number of other potential benefits (although more research is needed).

 Lavender has seen a resurgence in popularity in the past few years.
 It has a sweet, bright, floral taste that people are taking advantage of to flavor their foods.
 In modern times, lavender isn’t just for tea.
 It is being added to beverages of all kinds.
 Lavender can also be added baked goods, ice cream, along with a variety of other foods.

-Lavender is a gentle herb, but its flavor is particularly pungent, so when working with it for cooking purposes it is best to start out small and work your way up until you familiarize yourself with the right amount for your preferences.
+Lavender is thought of as a gentle herb, but its flavor is particularly pungent, so when working with it for cooking purposes it is best to start out small and work your way up until you familiarize yourself with the right amount for your preferences.

 The next time you try your hand at baking a cake, try tossing in a tablespoon or so of dried lavender buds into the cake batter to make things more interesting.
 Lavender also goes very well with citrus forward foods and can be added in small amounts to sweet recipes that contain lemon or orange.

-Lavender is most commonly noted for is stress relieving effects.
-It is a very mild, gentle sedative and has a long history of being used to improve mood.
-It is also used by herbalist to help with sleep disorders and for soothing headaches.
+Lavender is most commonly noted for its supposed stress relieving effects.
+It is thought to be a very mild, gentle sedative and has a long history of being used for mood support.
+It is also sometimes used by herbalists for soothing headaches, although you’ll need to consult with a professional you trust before determining if its right for you.

 If you’re looking to cook with lavender, ensure that you are purchasing food-grade flowers and not just buying them from a flower shop.
 The lavender that is found in floral arrangements and used for decoration is often sprayed and treated with chemicals.
 Instead, you should look at a tea supply store or purchase from a trusted source online that specializes in culinary herbs.
 Also, some people are allergic to lavender, so it is best to make sure that you do not have an allergy before consuming it internally.

 Check out our article on natural insect repellents.
-Lavender is one of the herbs that can turn pesky bugs away! –> www.rhoot.net/natural-insect-repellents
+Lavender is one of the herbs that might be able to help keep pesky bugs away! –> www.rhoot.net/natural-insect-repellents

 Horseradish packs a punch of heat and can be used in most dishes when a kick of spice is needed.
 Horseradish is a root that is similar to ginger but with a slightly different flavor profile.
 Horseradish is tangy, spicy, and earthy.
 Unlike with ginger, horseradish doesn’t have any underlying sweetness to it.
 However, just because its hot doesn’t mean that it has to be overwhelming.
 When it comes to spicy herbs, it’s all about the amount that you use any way that you use them.